milobella/anima/README.md

 # Anima
-Anima manage the NLG (Natural Language Generation) part of milobella.
+Anima manages the NLG (Natural Language Generation) part of Milobella.

-Main purposes :
+All sentences of an Anima entity should :
-- Generated sentences should be understandables;
+- be understandable,
-- Should be also grammatically correct;
+- be grammatically correct,
+- be available in several languages,
-- All sentences of an anima entity should seems to come from a unique person, with a temper, an identity;
+- seem to come from a unique person, with a temper, an identity,
-- Sentences should be adapted to the person who is speaking.
+- be adapted to the person who is speaking.

 ## Installation
 ```bash